Skip to Content

 Within the past 20 years, the neurobiology of cannabinoids has been analyzed.[10,11,12,13] The first cannabinoid receptor, CB1, was identified in the brain in 1988.
 A second cannabinoid receptor, CB2, was identified in 1993.
 The highest concentration of CB2 receptors is located on B lymphocytes and natural killer cells, suggesting a possible role in immunity.
 Endogenous cannabinoids (endocannabinoids) have been identified and appear to have a role in pain modulation, control of movement, feeding behavior, and memory.

-The effects of delta-9-THC and a synthetic agonist of the CB2 receptor were investigated in hepatocellular carcinoma (HCC).
-Both agents reduced the viability of hepatocellular carcinoma cells in vitro and demonstrated antitumor effects in hepatocellular carcinoma subcutaneous xenografts in nude mice.
+The effects of delta-9-THC and a synthetic agonist of the CB2 receptor were investigated in HCC.
+Both agents reduced the viability of HCC cells in vitro and demonstrated antitumor effects in HCC subcutaneous xenografts in nude mice.
 The investigations documented that the anti-HCC effects are mediated by way of the CB2 receptor.
 Similar to findings in glioma cells, the cannabinoids were shown to trigger cell death through stimulation of an endoplasmic reticulum stress pathway that activates autophagy and promotes apoptosis.
 Other investigations have confirmed that CB1 and CB2 receptors may be potential targets in non-small cell lung carcinoma and breast cancer.